-7. Mount the blade with wing tips pointing up into the housing.
+Mount the blade with wing tips pointing up into the housing.
 For gear driven decks reinstall the blade, washer, lock washer, and nut.
-Tighten the nut to 60 lb-ft (81 N·m).
+Tighten the nut to 60 lb-ft (81 N-m).
 For belt driven decks reinstall the spacer (if applicable), blade, washer, and bolt.
-Tighten the bolt to 70 lb-ft (90 N·m).
+Tighten the bolt to 70 lb-ft (90 N-m).

-NOTE: When reinstalling blades on GHS models, remember, the blades counter-rotate and the LH and RH blades must not be switched.
+NOTE: When reinstalling blades on GHS models, remember, the blades turn toward each other (counter-rotate) and the RH and LH blade cannot be switched.
 Check for proper blade rotation before installing blades on the deck.
-Refer to Blade Rotation illustrations shown in Clogging Checklist in Operating Instructions for correct blade rotation.
+Refer to Blade Rotation for GHS Mower Deck illustration shown in Clogging Checklist in Operating Instructions for correct blade rotation.